 Mo Shafiq: Supporter of Blasphemy Laws and Hate Preaching Extremists

-Mo Shafiq is a former member of the Liberal Democrats who runs ‘The Ramadan Foundation’ in the UK.
+Mo Shafiq is a former member of the Liberal Democrat party and also runs ‘The Ramadhan Foundation’ in the UK.
 From what I can gather the latter role consists of little more than having a website and calling yourself a ‘foundation’.

 On Twitter, Shafiq went further and gave a master class in double speak.
 “Ghustaki Rasool Quilliam,” he tweeted.
 Most of his audience had no idea what he meant.
 A few knew all too well.
 “Ghustaki Rasool” is “defamer of the prophet” in Urdu: a charge that incites Islamists to murder.
 Fanatics took to Twitter to prove the point.
 “Have spoken to someone in Pakistan,” one of Shafiq’s followers replied.
 “They will have a surprise for him on his next visit!”
 Another Twitter user contacted Nawaz to say: “Gustak e rasool is punishable by death anywhere in the world.
 Btw I’m in the UK not Pakistan.”
 A third cried that “dogs like Maajid Nawaaz will be punished!”

 Shafiq tried to placate both sides on this issue with embarrassing consequences.
-On one hand he would condemn the killer for taking the law ‘into his own hands’, but would also honour him with a eulogy on his personal Facebook page using the Arabic phrase for ‘may God be pleased with him [Qadri]’.
+On one hand he would condemn the killer for taking the law “into his own hands”, but would also honour him with a tribute on his personal Facebook page using the Arabic phrase for ‘may God be pleased with him [Qadri]’.
 ‘Pleased’?
 For what exactly?

-When pushed on his position regarding ‘Blasphemy’ laws, Shafiq would only criticise their ‘misapplication’ rather than disavow such human rights’ violating concepts altogether.
-He’s yet to detail exactly what a just system of ‘blasphemy’ law would look like.
+When pushed on his position regarding ‘Blasphemy’ laws, Shafiq would only criticise their “misapplication” rather than disavow such human rights’ violating concepts altogether.
+He’s yet to detail exactly what a fairly implimented ‘blasphemy’ law would look like.

-This brings me to the latest troubling episode.
-Hassan Haseeb ur Rehman is a cleric from Pakistan who, along with fellow cleric Muhammad Naqib ur Rehman had called for the death of Taseer as well as ‘led a high-profile campaign in Pakistan in praise of assassin Mumtaz Qadri’ when they got their wish.
+This brings me to another troubling episode.
+Hassan Haseeb ur Rehman is a cleric from Pakistan who, along with fellow cleric Muhammad Naqib ur Rehman called for the death of Taseer, and after they got their wish also ‘led a high-profile campaign in Pakistan in praise of his assassin Mumtaz Qadri’.

-Well, these clerics announced a joint event in Shafiq’s home town of Rochdale this month which Shafiq felt fit to promote via his official Twitter page:
+Well, these clerics announced a joint event in Shafiq’s home town of Rochdale this month which Shafiq promoted via his official Twitter and Facebook pages:

 The Facebook link directed you this (now deleted) event flyer:

-Both of these clerics can be seen addressing the crowds at Qadri’s funeral in the below video:
+Both of these clerics attended murderer Qadri’s funeral to honour him and can be seen addressing the large attending crowd there in the below video:

-It’s equally depressing when you consider just how packed the event was too:
+It’s depressing when you consider just how packed the event was too:

-The fact that Shafiq enjoys frequent media appearances without being questioned on his support for blasphemy laws and endorsements of odious individuals such as these two clerics is a travesty.
-He has some explaining to do.
+The fact that Shafiq enjoys frequent media appearances without being questioned on his support for blasphemy laws and endorsements of odious individuals such as these hate preachers is a travesty.

-Feel free to remind the next broadcaster or individual that provides Shafiq with air time.
+In what way can this man reasonably be considered a moderate voice?
+Feel free to remind the next broadcaster or individual that provides Mo Shafiq with air time.